Story & Conversation

 "Perhaps it's all a misunderstanding; perhaps we can join them again later."
 With these and similar words they tried to comfort each other.

-Their trip back home seemed endless for the two.
+Their trip back away from their siblings seemed endless for the two.

 When they finally reached the coast where their parents, the twins, and some of their family lived, they noticed something strange going on.
 The shore was littered with objects.
 Coming closer, they distinguished bags, crates and stacked furniture.
 "There are my sons," cried one.
 "Look, they carry....